medic/cht-docs/content/en/apps/examples/covid-rdt-reference-app.md

   apps/reference/forms/app/#parse-timestamp-to-date
 ---

-Medic has worked with [FIND](https://www.finddx.org) to provide a reference application using rapid diagnostic tests (RDT) for COVID-19 testing with the CHT.
-By leveraging the expertise of third-party applications, like [Dimagi's RD-Toolkit](https://github.com/dimagi/rd-toolkit/), you can customize this application in your current or future deployment of the CHT.
+Medic has worked with [FIND](https://www.finddx.org) to build a CHT reference application for COVID-19 point-of-care testing with Rapid Diagnostic Tests (RDT).
+Using the reference app as an example, CHT app developers can easily include the provisioning and capture of RDT in workflows.
+These workflows can include third-party applications, like [Dimagi's RD-Toolkit](https://github.com/dimagi/rd-toolkit/), that guide health workers through the use of the RDT.

 You can find the code for this application in the [CHT Core repository on GitHub](https://github.com/medic/cht-core/tree/master/config/covid-19).